nedstarksbastard/emx_server/README.md

 We ignore the equality since that is an automatic assumption.
 For the second case
 * Split and strip the string to get the characters and their associated codec
 * Add each character in the set as nodes in a graph
-* Process the codec and create an edge between the nodes, the direction of which is from the lesser of the two nodes to the greater.As an example, for our puzzle we will have 4 nodes `A,B,C,D` and a codec like `A-->-` will result in an edge going from `C -> A` denoting the fact that A is greater than C.
+* Process the codec and create an edge between the nodes, the direction of which is from the greater of the two nodes to the lesser.As an example, for our puzzle we will have 4 nodes `A,B,C,D` and a codec like `A-->-` will result in an edge going from `A to C` denoting the fact that A is greater than C.
 * After processing each node and edge we get a Directed Acyclic Graph which is then be topologically sorted to get the right order.